Top 8 Ways To Become Fiscally Responsible

 Calculating your net worth is pretty easy.
 Let’s define a few terms:

-- Assets: These are things you own that have value, such as cash in the bank, retirement funds, real estate equity, etc
+- Assets: things you own that have value — cash in the bank, retirement funds, real estate equity, etc.

-- Liabilities: These are things you owe money to, such as Credit card debt, student loan debt, auto loans, mortgages, etc
+- Liabilities: things you owe money on — credit card debt, student loans, auto loans, mortgages, etc.

 7. You have an estate plan

 I’m sure you’ve heard of wills and trusts.
-For most of us, the thought is we are too young to worry about it right now or that only rich people worry about that.
+For most of us, the thought is that we’re too young to worry about it right now, or that only rich people need it.
 That is far from the truth.

 8. You control your spending